edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 While working through the tutorial, open your web browser and navigate to this [page](http://www.qiime.org/scripts/index.html).
 It provides an index of qiime scripts and options.
 We will be using the default for most of the time, but for each script, it is useful to open its documentation and assess the alternative options.

 1.  **Understanding the QIIME mapping file.**
 QIIME requires a [mapping file](http://qiime.org/documentation/file_formats.html) for most analyses.
 This file is important because it links the sample IDs with their metadata (and, with their primers/barcodes if using QIIME for quality-control).
 Because we are super-amazing, we've already created a mapping file for the Schloss data for you.
-[Download it](misc/QIIMETutorial_Misc/Schloss_Map.txt), and move it to your QIIMETutorial directory.
+[Download it](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/Schloss_Map.txt) (*VB/EC2* users, use `wget`), and move it to your QIIMETutorial directory.

   Let's spend few moments getting to know the mapping file:
 ```